spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/wishlists/managing-wishlist-items.md

 template: glue-api-storefront-guide-template
 ---

-This endpoint allows to add and remove items from wishlists.
+This endpoint allows you to add and remove items from wishlists.

 ## Installation